kandavel/ClearGPT/README.md

 # ClearGPT
 ## Close tabs with precision using GPT3

 ClearGPT is a browser extension (tested on Chrome and Firefox) that allows you to use natural language to close tabs you no longer need.
-Here'a video of TabGPT in action:
+Here'a video of ClearGPT in action: